Large deviation principle for empirical measures of once-reinforced random walks on finite graphs

-Because the state space $S$ is finite, there exist finite absorbing subsets of $\qq_k$.
-If $\qq_k$ has a unique absorbing subset, i.e., $\gamma_k$ is the unique invariant measure with respect to $\qq_k$ on $E_k\times\{-1,1\}$, we can simplify the admissible control sequence to be $\qq_k$.
-By $L^1$ ergodic theorem \cite[Theorem A.4.4]{DE1997}, \textbf{E1} and \textbf{E3} hold.
+Since the state space $\vec{l}(G)$ is finite, the transition probability $\qq_k$ possesses only finitely many irreducible positive recurrent classes.
+If $\qq_k$ has a unique irreducible positive recurrent class--- equivalently, if $\hat{\gamma}_k$ is the unique invariant measure of $\qq_k$ on $\vec{E}_k$---then the admissible control can be taken simply as $\qq_k$ itself.
+In this case, the $L^1$ ergodic theorem \cite[Theorem A.4.4]{DE1997} guarantees that \textbf{E1} and \textbf{E3} hold.